-... that Lincoln has been known as “Nip Town” and its “birth” came after 20 years of hard labor?
+...
+That Lincoln has been known as “Nip Town” and its “birth” came after 20 years of hard labor?

 What we now know as the town of Lincoln was formed from parts of Concord, Lexington, and Weston, all nipped off to create a new town.